MyoHub/myosuite/docs/source/challenge-doc.rst

 where in this case, the control range of the muscles are set between :math:`[0, 1]` without any normalization performed.
-Commanded torque values are generated by an embedded State Machine :ref:`challenge24_state_machine`.
+Commanded torque values are generated by an embedded :ref:`challenge24_state_machine`.
 Refer to the section below for more information.